Home » Sides » Gordon Ramsay Cranberry Sauce-Shortcut Recipe

 To take out any of the guesswork, we swapped out the sugar for maple syrup.
 Maple syrup is basically natural caramelized sugar so you’re still getting those warm caramelized undertones.
 As a bonus, maple syrup is not a refined sugar so it’s a little more nutritious than white sugar.

 The only other portion of the recipe that was changed was swapping out the Port for apple cider.
-I’m not a huge fan of Port personally and I wanted something a little more delicate for this sauce.
-Apple cider is a really nice and flavorful way to introduce liquid to the sauce and it compliments the apples, cranberries, and maple beautifully.
+I’m not a huge fan of Port personally, and I wanted something a little more delicate for this sauce.
+Apple cider is a really nice and flavorful way to introduce liquid to the sauce, and it complements the apples, cranberries, and maple beautifully.

 A bowl of cranberry sauce in a white bowl with a wooden spoon poking out.